cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. tutorial:: Message Trigger Tutorial <tutorial-cylc-message-triggers>

-Tasks can also trigger off custom output messages.
-These must be registered in the :cylc:conf:`[runtime][<namespace>][outputs]` section of the emitting task, and reported using the ``cylc message`` command in task scripting.
+We can also trigger off of custom task output messages.
+These must be registered in the :cylc:conf:`[runtime][<namespace>][outputs]` section of the emitting task, and sent with ``cylc message`` command.
-The graph trigger notation refers to the item name of the registered output message.
-An example message triggering workflow:
+The graph trigger syntax refers to the item name of the registered output message.
+Here's an example workflow that uses message triggers:

 .. literalinclude:: ../../workflows/message-triggers/flow.cylc
    :language: cylc